infection/site/src/guide/backward-compatibility.md

 Infection follows [Semantic Versioning](https://semver.org/) and provides a stronger backward-compatibility promise for its pre-1.0 releases.

+This policy applies to all user-facing projects maintained by the Infection organisation, such as [`infection/infection`](https://github.com/infection/infection) and [`infection/abstract-testframework-adapter`](https://github.com/infection/abstract-testframework-adapter).
+It does not apply to internal projects, such as [`infection/site`](https://github.com/infection/site) or [`infection/benchmark-source`](https://github.com/infection/benchmark-source).

 ## Versioning policy

 Before 1.0, each minor release is treated as a major release for backward-compatibility purposes.
 Backward-incompatible changes may be introduced in a new minor release, but not in a patch release.
 For example, `0.35.0` may contain changes that are incompatible with `0.34.x`, while `0.34.1` must remain compatible with `0.34.0`.